 Emerging small spacecraft capabilities and innovative new mission concepts offer opportunities for compelling science discoveries at Mars at unprecedented low costs.
-NASA’s Mars Exploration Program invites the community to this three-day workshop to explore this potential new class of Mars missions from multiple perspectives.
-In this forum, Mars scientists, engineers, technologists, and industry representatives will share ideas and approaches for low-cost exploration of the Red Planet.
+NASA’s Mars Exploration Program invites the Mars community, including scientists, engineers, technologists, and industry representatives, to this three-day workshop to share ideas and approaches for low-cost exploration of the Red Planet.
 Here, “low-cost” equates to mission costs that fall well below the current Discovery Program cost cap.
 The recent Mars Architecture Strategy Working Group suggested that small spacecraft missions in the $100–$300M cost range (including delivery) may offer a sweet spot in terms of achievable science per unit cost.
-Missions in this class could represent an important new program element in a future balanced portfolio of Mars missions.

 Specific topics of interest for this workshop include: